-Kestrel Verifiers, an Approved Verifier accredited by the Climate Bonds Initiative, conducted an independent external review of the Residential Finance Program Bonds Issue 2022-1 (Non-AMT) (Social Bonds) ("Offered Bonds") to evaluate conformance with the Social Bond Principles (June 2021) established by the International Capital Market Association.
+Kestrel Verifiers, an Approved Verifier accredited by the Climate Bonds Initiative, conducted an independent external review of the Residential Finance Program Bonds Issue 2022-3 (Non-AMT) (Social Bonds) ("Offered Bonds") to evaluate conformance with the Social Bond Principles (June 2021) established by the International Capital Market Association.
+Our team for this engagement included analysts with backgrounds in social science.

-This Second Party Opinion reflects our review of the uses of proceeds and conformance of the Offered Bonds with the Social Bond Principles.
-In our opinion, the Offered Bonds are aligned with the four core components of the Social Bond Principles and qualify for Social Bonds designation.
+This Second Party Opinion reflects our review of the uses and allocation of proceeds, oversight, and conformance of the Offered Bonds with the Social Bond Principles.
+In our opinion, the Offered Bonds are impactful, conform with the four core components of the Social Bond Principles, and qualify for Social Bonds designation.